Trismegiste/DokudokiBundle/README.md

  * No atomicity : the only atomicity in MongoDB is on one document

 In fact ODM is a slow [ORM][*5] without ACID : what is the point of using MongoDB ?

-The second reason is more abstract :

-With recent concepts of NoSQL, SOA and HMVC, I believe MDE is somewhat past-history, not always but very often.
-It is more suited for V-cycle and fits with difficulties in agile process (except if your CTO is good enough)

-With MDE, the first task is to design and code the model.
-It is difficult to paralelize this part, it's blocking everything else to come.
-Because of constraints of RDBMS, it drives to over-engineering (for my experience) and meanwhile, the customer waits and sees nothing.

 That's why I stop chasing the ["Mythical Object Database"][*3] and start hacking.